 * Soybeans ease after rally, strong demand caps losses

-(Updates prices) SINGAPORE, Sept 25 (Reuters) - U.S. wheat slid 1 percent on Monday, falling for a second consecutive session as ample supplies continued to weigh on prices.
-Soybeans edged lower after rallying 1.4 percent in the last session on the back of strong demand and uncertainty over U.S. yields.
-The most-active wheat contract on the Chicago Board Of Trade lost 0.7 percent to $4.46-1/25 a bushel by 1151 GMT, after hitting a session's low of $4.44 a bushel, its lowest since Sept.
+(Adds details, quotes) SINGAPORE, Sept 25 (Reuters) - U.S. wheat slid 1 percent on Monday, falling for a second consecutive session as ample supplies continued to weigh on prices.
+Soybean edged lower after rallying 1.4 percent in the last session on the back of strong demand and uncertainty over U.S. yields.
+The most-active wheat contract on the Chicago Board Of Trade lost 1 percent to $4.45 a bushel by 0352 GMT, and was trading near the session's low of $4.44 a bushel, its lowest since Sept.
 20. Wheat closed down 0.7 percent on Friday.
-Soybeans lost 0.5 percent to $9.79-1/4 a bushel while corn fell 0.3 percent at $3.52-1/2 a bushel.
+Soybeans lost 0.4 percent to $9.80-1/4 a bushel while corn fell 0.4 percent at $3.52 a bushel.
 "There is some profit-taking in wheat after the market climbed to a one-month high last week," said an India-based agricultural commodities analyst.
 "There is no major fundamental change as supplies remain ample.
 What we need to watch is the weather in the United States where winter crop planting is taking place."
-Rainy weather in some Russian regions poses a risk to next year's grain crop, a Russian Agriculture Ministry official said on Friday.
+Rainy weather in some Russian regions is posing a risk to next year's grain crop, an Agriculture Ministry official said on Friday.
 The ministry's pessimistic outlook for the 2018 crop, follows its downbeat predictions about this year's crop.
 Its forecast is far lower than most unofficial estimates.
 The soybean market received support from strong demand.
 The U.S. Department of Agriculture confirmed that private exporters sold 190,000 tonnes of U.S. soybeans to Mexico - the 10th daily soybean sales announcement in the last 11 business days.
 Uncertainty about the national soybean yield also lent support.
 The USDA in a monthly report last week raised its U.S. yield forecast to 49.9 bushels per acre, up from 49.4 in August but analysts are not sure about yields until harvest in October.
-Forecasts called for showers in parts of the northwest Corn Belt in the next few days but predicted central and eastern portions of the belt should have dry and warm conditions for harvest.
-China imported 380,000 tonnes of corn in August, a 14-fold year-on-year jump, as buyers stocked up on cheaper imports after domestic prices of the grain rose, data from the General Administration of Customs showed on Saturday.
+Forecasts called for showers in parts of the northwest Corn Belt in the next few days but said central and eastern portions of the belt should have dry and warm conditions for harvest.
+In news, China imported 380,000 tonnes of corn in August, a 14-fold year-on-year jump, as buyers stocked up on cheaper imports after domestic prices of the grain rose, data from the General Administration of Customs showed on Saturday.
 Large speculators increased their net short position in CBOT corn futures in the week to Sept.
 19, regulatory data released on Friday showed.
-The Commodity Futures Trading Commission's weekly commitments of traders report also showed that non-commercial traders, a category that includes hedge funds, trimmed their net short position in CBOT wheat as well as their net short position in soybeans.
+The Commodity Futures Trading Commission's weekly commitments of traders report also showed that non-commercial traders, a category that includes hedge funds, trimmed their net short position in CBOT wheat and pruned their net short position in soybeans.